lithops-cloud/lithops/docs/cli.md

 ### `lithops verify`
 Runs the unit testing suite.
+For more instructions about testing [view this page](testing.md).

 |Parameter | Description|
 |---|---|